nychealth/EH-dataportal/content/about/new-data-explorer-features/index.md

 When we tested the website, we also found that a lot of people were confused by what was or wasn't available, and the language we used to describe datasets.
 So, we added info pop-ups throughout the data explorer to better explain.

 Here's an example: **Geographies**.
-Most of us know a "geography" as a set of boundaries - like states, or counties.
+To us, a "geography" as a set of boundaries - like states, or counties.
 For NYC, a "geography" is a way of dividing up the city into neighborhoods.
 There are different ways to cut the city into neighborhoods - and different datasets can be cut up in different ways.
-For some datasets, you can explore the data by different neighborhood schemes ("geographies").
+For our datasets, you can explore the data by different neighborhood schemes ("geographies").

-But a lot of people weren't sure what this label, "Geographies", meant - and they didn't know what the abbreviations, like CD, UHF42, and NTA, meant either.
-So, we changed the label to "Boundaries," and added an info pop-up that explains those abbreviations.
+But a lot of people weren't sure what this label, "Geographies", meant - and they didn't know what the neighborhood abbreviations, like CD, UHF42, and NTA, meant either.
+So, we changed the label to "Boundaries," and added an info pop-up that explains those abbreviations and links to more information about them.

 ![](de-new-geographies.png)
 <br>